PixTrack: Precise 6DoF Object Pose Tracking using NeRF Templates and Feature-metric Alignment: Background

 \section{Background}

-Detecting 3D objects in a scene, and accurately estimating their 6DoF poses, is crucial for computer vision based applications like grasping, object manipulation in robotics, tracking in augmented reality, and path planning in autonomous mobility.
-Estimating the SE(3) poses is hard given the variance in lighting, backgrounds, and the presence of distracter objects.
+Accurately detecting and tracking the SE(3) poses of objects in a scene, is crucial for applications like grasping, object manipulation in robotics, augmented reality, and path planning in autonomous mobility.
+This is a hard problem given the variance in lighting, backgrounds, symmetry and the presence of other objects.

 Most classical methods rely on creating a canonical 3D keypoint model of the object using a method like structure from motion, and then running PnP+Ransac on query RGB frames.
-These methods rely on the keypoint estimation to be accurate, which are susceptible to large lighting changes, distractors etc. RGB based object pose estimation has been, to a substantial degree, addressed by Deep Learning based methods such \cite{kaiminghe_MaskRCNN} and DeepLabv3.
+These methods rely on the keypoint estimation to be accurate, which are susceptible to large lighting changes, distractors etc. RGB based object pose estimation has been, to a substantial degree, addressed by Deep Learning based methods such \cite{kaiminghe_MaskRCNN} and DeepLabv3\cite{deeplabv3plus2018}.
 Estimating 6DoF pose represents a greater challenge as the canonical model of the object needs to be encoded in estimation pipeline in a certain way.
-Usually the 2D detectors predict keypoints that get lifted to 3D using PnP; We believe this paradigm is ill-posed, as the detector doesn't have any prior understanding of how the 3D world works.
+Usually the 2D detectors predict keypoints that get lifted to 3D using PnP; We believe this approach is ill-posed, as the detector doesn't have any prior understanding of 3D geometry.